-You are to choose your own topic, though please feel free to discuss potential topics with me at any time.
+Topic: You are to choose your own topic.
+While you are not required to inform me of your topic before submitting your paper, please feel free to discuss it with me beforehand.
 Your paper should either examine a topic related to the economics of crime that we did not discuss in class, or it should explore a topic we did discuss in significantly more detail.
 Your topic must be distinct with your debate topic, unless you convince me prior to starting your work that it would be useful to do a debate and presentation on similar topics.
 Papers that simply rehash class materials will receive a poor grade.

-Good papers will apply the empirical tools from class to their topic.
+Good papers will apply the theoretical and empirical tools from class to their topic.
 You are not expected to develop original theories or perform original empirical estimation (although feel free to do so if you are ambitious).
 Some things to keep in mind:

 - 1. When in doubt, narrow your topic.
 It is far easier to extend a seemingly small subject than to adequately summarize a vast subject in a short paper. - 2.
 Good papers may be either normative (advocating a particular position/policy) or positive (describing an issue). - 3.
 Your grade will largely depend on the contribution that your paper makes beyond what was discussed in class. - 4.
+Don't neglect your other coursework.
+If your training in other economics courses, or other disciplines provides insight to your topic, then include it in your paper. - 5.
 Although this is not a writing class, expect that the quality of your writing may affect your paper grade.
 Keep in mind that this assignment is due during a very busy time of the year.
 I make no apologies for the fact that a clearly presented paper is likely to score better than a poorly written paper, even if the underlying quality of the economic analysis is the same.